 Break/Fix: In a Break/Fix situation, the on-scene personnel should contact the appropriate vendor responsible for the equipment or area where the incident is located.
 The notified vendor would then be responsible for determining the impact/duration of the incident and escalating to the Management Team as needed.

-Data Compromise: In a Data Compromise situation, the focus is on identifying the nature and scope of the incident, notifying the appropriate regulatory and law enforcement authorities, taking appropriate steps to control the incident and prevent further access, and (when warranted) notifying impacted members.
+Cyber: In a Cyber incident, the focus is on identifying the nature and scope of the incident, notifying the appropriate regulatory and law enforcement authorities, taking appropriate steps to control the incident and prevent further access, and (when warranted) notifying impacted members.

 DECISION MAKING AUTHORITY.
-The Management Team serves as the decision-making authority for [[CUname]] (Credit Union).
+The Management Team serves as the decision-making authority for [[CUname]].
 This group includes the Credit Union's Chief Executive Officer, [[CEOname]], who has disaster declaration authority for the organization, and the [[SecondLevelAuthority]], who can assume the decision-making role if the CEO is not available or becomes incapacitated.
-INCIDENT MANAGEMENT TEAM. {This section is only applicable if the Credit Union is large enough to have Business Continuity/Incident Management/Technical Specialists that can provide functional support to the Management Team in an incident)}.
-The Incident Management Team includes the designated Incident Manager, along with Business Continuity and/or Technical Specialists that provide subject matter expertise and support to the Management Team during the Incident. {Include the names and contact information of the incident management team}
+Business Continuity Order of Succession:

+CEO

+Role

+Role

+Role

+INCIDENT MANAGEMENT TEAM.
+The Incident Management Team manages developing events and incidents, assessing the implications, and driving the response effort for the credit union.
+This team includes the Decision-Making Authority, the designated Incident Manager, and Management Team Members, and typically includes technical, HR and facilities resources, along with the individual or team responsible for internal and external communications for the credit union.

+The [[CUname]] Incident Management Team members are (List the titles and roles of the members of the Incident Management Team).